john-cd/rust_howto/src/text.md

 # Text Processing

+Deal with the complexities of human language when expressed in textual form.

 | Recipe | Crates | Categories |
 |--------|--------|------------|
 | [Collect Unicode Graphemes][ex-unicode-graphemes] | [![unicode-segmentation-badge]][unicode-segmentation] | [![cat-encoding-badge]][cat-text-processing] |